Travelport-Ukraine/tcp-api-docs/faq.md

 ### 8. 1000 requests per day in a free tier is not enough for me.
 Can I ask you to give me more? {#8}

-We do not have 2000 or 10000 or any other thaen 1000 requests limits in free tier.
+We do not have 2000 or 10000 or any other than 1000 requests limits in free tier.
 The lowest possible daily limit after 1000 is 1 RPS.
 It is actually 86400 requests per day \(1 RPS \* 60 sec \* 60 min \* 24h\).
 It will cost you only 5 USD per day.

 ### 9. Which points of sale are available? {#9}